Essential Liberty (Part 1)

-Our Declaration of Independence was derived from common law, “the Laws of Nature and Nature’s God,” and the assertion that the Rights of all men were “endowed by their Creator” rather than kings and magistrates, was radical, as was its call upon “the Supreme Judge of the world” for “protection of Divine Providence.”
+Our Declaration of Independence was derived from common law, “the Laws of Nature and Nature’s God.”
+And the assertion that the Rights of all men were irrevocable as “endowed by their Creator” rather than kings and magistrates was radical, as was its call upon “the Supreme Judge of the world” for “protection of Divine Providence.”

-It makes no difference what your concept of “Nature’s God” or our “Creator” is, or whether you even subscribe to any such conceptualization.
-You, and all people, are entitled to Liberty and all the Rights it embodies.
-Those Rights not the gift of man or the declarations and constitutions written by men.
+It makes no difference what one’s concept of “Nature’s God” or our “Creator” is, or whether one even subscribes to any such understanding.
+All people are entitled to Liberty and all the rights that it embodies.
+Those rights not the gift of man or the declarations and constitutions written by men.
 As Founder Alexander Hamilton wrote, “The sacred Rights of mankind are not to be rummaged for among parchments and musty records.
 They are written, as with a sunbeam, in the whole volume of human nature, by the Hand of Divinity itself, and can never be erased or obscured by mortal power.”
-Indeed, the Declaration and Constitution were designed to protect those Rights, not award them.
+Indeed, the Declaration and Constitution were designed to protect those rights, not award them.

-However, its most immediate common law inspiration was William Blackstone’s 1765 “Commentaries on the Laws of England,” perhaps the most scholarly historic and analytic treatise on Natural Law.
+However, its most contemporary common law inspiration was William Blackstone’s 1765 “Commentaries on the Laws of England,” perhaps the most scholarly historic and analytic treatise on Natural Law.